Michieljoris/recaster/README.md

 The source is easily expanded and/or modified to include more transpilers or to change the libraries that do the work.

+TODO:

+* pass source maps from transpilers to minifiers
+* add default options for all transformers
+* add more transformers (clojurescript, sass, ?)
+* use streaming when possible?
+* use more standard Q instead of Crockford's vow.js